POST COVID EDITION:

 If you have a co-op/alternative school that you belong to, or run, that is not on this list, please feel free to fill out the form below and tell us a bit about it.
 Would you like to have your co-op to have a small description page included on our website, with more info, and photos?
 Then, please reach out and we will be happy to do so for you!
 If you are an administrator of a group and would like to edit the description of your group, or would like your Co-op removed from this list, just let us know.

 Alright, without further ado, here is the list of NJ Homeschool Co-ops that we know.
-You can also check out the map, to find those co-ops closest to you.

 Some of these co-ops charge a nominal fee, while others (especially those that meet many days a week) charge quite a bit more.
 Many of these co-ops and schools are also at their full capacity and have a waiting list.
 The best way is to reach out and ask questions!

-This meets on Wednesdays in Edison on a weekly basis.
+They meet on Wednesdays in Edison on a weekly basis.
 They are a secular co-op, parent participation is a must, and one or more of the kids have to meet a minimal age requirement (5 years old).
 The link is a Facebook group where you can find out more information.

 This co-op is located in Dunellen.
 They meet regularly on Fridays during the school year once a week.
 There is more info on their website.